We recommend viewing GLUCK+ in landscape mode on your device.

 Exhibitions of Gluck’s award-winning work have been held in the U.S. and Japan, and he is widely published in architectural journals around the world.
 He has taught at Columbia and Yale schools of architecture, and curated exhibitions at the Museum of Modern Art and the Milan Triennale.

 Mr. Gluck has overseen the design and construction of numerous projects in New York City and around the country.
 Among other projects, he is currently managing a 500,000 SF mixed-use urban development in Harlem.
-Prior to joining Peter Gluck & Partners, Mr. Gluck worked with Herzog and de Meuron as the onsite project manager for the design and construction of the Walker Art Center in Minneapolis.
+Prior to joining GLUCK+, Mr. Gluck worked with Herzog and de Meuron as the onsite project manager for the design and construction of the Walker Art Center in Minneapolis.

-Mr. Gluck has published articles in the Architectural Research Quarterly and Restrospecta.
+Mr. Gluck has published articles in the Architectural Research Quarterly and Retrospecta.
 He holds a Bachelor of Arts in Architecture from Harvard College and a Master of Architecture from Yale University.

 As the lead housing architect in our office, Mr. Kaplan, AIA LEED certified, has been involved in the design of sustainable housing projects throughout the U.S. He was a partner with Peter Gluck in the purchase, development, design and construction of award winning affordable housing in Aspen, Colorado, built as a turn-key project for the City of Aspen.

 Mr. Kaplan was a lecturer at the 2007 Annual Colorado Preservation Conference, a collaboration between the Aspen and Telluride Historic Preservation departments and a former trustee and longtime member of the campus building committee for Burke Mountain Academy in Vermont.